-For arbitrary integers $g, k, C \ge 2$, given as input a gk-uniform hypergraph that is promised to have a k-coloring where each color appears at least (g-1) times in every hyperedge, it is NP-hard to weakly C-color the hypergraph.
+For arbitrary integers $g, k, C \ge 2$ , given as input a gk-uniform hypergraph that is promised to have a k-coloring where each color appears at least (g - 1) times in every hyperedge, it is NP-hard to weakly C-color the hypergraph.

 While this result does not imply Theorem 1.2, taking k = 2 it implies part (ii) of Corollary 1.3, and in fact a stronger form when an arbitrary constant number of colors are allowed in the soundness case (part (i) also follows by a simple reduction).

-The proof of the above result in [11] is significantly more involved than our proofs, relying on analytic machinery such as invariance principles applied to general correlated spaces [14, 19] and reverse hypercontractivity, and requiring a smooth version of Label Cover for the reduction.
-The authors of [11] are also able to adapt their techniques to give an analytic proof of Theorem 1.1.
+The proof of the above result in [GL15] is significantly more involved than our proofs, relying on analytic machinery such as invariance principles [Mos10, Wen13] and reverse hypercontractivity.
+The techniques can also be adapted to yield a proof of Theorem 1.1.
 Establishing our main result on discrepancy (Theorem 1.2), however, seems currently out of reach of these analytic methods.
-Besides, the main appeal of our work is the novelty of using long code based reductions in an unusual manner and the simplicity with which it yields new non-trivial statements about natural variants of SAT and NOT-ALL-EQUAL-SAT.